Incubaid/www-incubaid/www.incubaid.com/content/introduction/it as energy.md

 We believe IT capacity should be generated and consumed on local grid networks - just like electricity.

 #### IT as Energy
-Incubaid and <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a> produce raw capacity in the form of compute, storage and transaction building blocks that combine to run any IT workload.
+Incubaid and <a href="http://www.threefold.tech" target="_blank">ThreeFold Tech</a> produce raw capacity in the form of compute, storage and transaction building blocks that combine to run any IT workload.
 These so-called “cloud units” operate similarly to kilowatts of electricity - in the sense that they can be dynamically allocated to our customers as needed.

-<a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>’s IT as Energy concept allows transparent pricing and trading of IT capacity similar to electricity - enabling much more efficient utilization to keep up with exponential demand.
+<a href="http://www.threefold.tech" target="_blank">ThreeFold Tech</a>’s IT as Energy concept allows transparent pricing and trading of IT capacity similar to electricity - enabling much more efficient utilization to keep up with exponential demand.

 The team of Incubaid is here to support your technology-led initiatives and startups that are sharing the same vision and look to work with us and add value towards a green, friendly and democratized Internet.